This page has been automatically translated. Please refer to the page in French if needed.

 Vaccination recommendations

-Vaccination is strongly recommended for people at risk of developing severe forms of the disease:
+Vaccination is strongly recommended for the following people:

-• all people at very high risk according to each individual medical situation and as part of a medical decision.
+- all people at very high risk of developing a severe form of the disease, according to each individual medical situation and as part of a medical decision.

 Vaccination schedule according to profiles

-• Persons aged 5 years and over : 1 dose of vaccine.
-This population (or legal guardians) must make an appointment directly with a health professional who offers vaccination.
-No documents are requested.
+- Persons aged 5 years and over : 1 dose of vaccine.
+This population (or legal guardians) must make an appointment directly with a healthcare professional who offers vaccination.

-• Children under 5 years of age who have been previously vaccinated or infected with the virus : 1 dose of vaccine (medical prescription needed for the child to be vaccinated by a nurse, doctor or midwife).
+- Children under 5 years of age who have been previously vaccinated or infected with the virus : 1 dose of vaccine.

-• Children under 5 who have never been vaccinated or infected with the virus : 3 doses of vaccine (2 to 21 days apart and 3e dose 8 weeks later).
+- Children under 5 years of age who have never been vaccinated or infected with the virus : 3 doses of vaccine (first 2 doses 21 days apart, and 3e 8 weeks later).
 In case of infection after the 1re dose, it is necessary to wait 3 months before the 2e dose and the 3e dose is deleted.
 In case of infection after the 2e dose, it takes 3 months to perform the 3e dose.

-A deadline of 6 months after the last vaccination injection or Covid-19 infection must be respected (3 months for immunocompromised people and people aged 80 years and over).
+A deadline of 6 months after the last vaccination injection or Covid-19 infection (3 months for immunocompromised people and people aged 80 years and over) must be respected.

 Please note

-An additional dose of vaccine is recommended in the spring for people aged 80 years and older, immunocompromised people of all ages, residents of residential care facilities for dependent persons (nursing homes) and long-term care units (LTC units), and anyone at very high risk.
+An additional dose of vaccine is recommended in the spring for people aged 80 years and older, immunocompromised individuals of all ages, residents of residential care facilities for dependent persons (nursing homes) and long-term care units (LTCUs), and anyone at very high risk of severe disease.

 Agenda